PyRetri/PyRetri/README.md

 ## Introduction

-PyRetri is a novel deep learning based image retrieval toolbox based on PyTorch, which is designed for researchers and engineers.
+PyRetri (pronounced as [ˈperɪˈtriː]) is a unified deep learning based image retrieval toolbox based on PyTorch, which is designed for researchers and engineers.

 ![image](image/overview.png)